Lesson 7 of 7 - evolve a high-nurturance stepfamily

 • serious psychological wounding, and spreading these toxic effects down the generations.

 Have you ever seen this three-level concept before?
 Does it seem credible?
-Would you agree that average adults, all kids, and many human-service professionals are unaware of it?
+Would you agree that average adults, all kids, and many human-service professionals are unaware of this concept?

 Implications

 When you have significant personal, relationship, and/or family "problems" (level 1 above) you're probably unaware of what's really causing them.
 If so, your efforts to solve the problems probably won't fill your primary needs permanently.
-That promotes frustration, arguments, self-doubt, self-criticism, shame ("stress") and psychological and legal re/divorce.
+That promotes frustration, arguments, self-doubt, self-criticism, shame ("stress") and re/divorce.

 When people you care about have significant personal and relationship problems, you may be able to provide temporary (surface) help - but unless you all identify their underlying (level 2) needs, their surface discomforts will probably return in some form.